Golden-Hill-Software/fever-feed-hawk-adapter/README.md

 3. Load the "adapter/adapter.php" file with a web browser.
 If configured correctly, it should return the following JSON: `{"adapter_api_version":1}`

+4. Disable always_populate_raw_post_data in your php.ini file and restart Apache: `always_populate_raw_post_data = -1`

-4. Load the "adapter/index.html" file with a web browser.
+5. Load the "adapter/index.html" file with a web browser.
 Enter your Fever credentials and click or tap "Test" to verify that your installation is working correctly.

 After Fever-Feed Hawk adapter is installed and working correctly, [download Feed Hawk](https://itunes.apple.com/us/app/feed-hawk/id1093873777?ls=1&mt=8).